syntax-syndicate/plakar-backup-platform/cmd/plakar/subcommands/help/docs/plakar-ui.md

 **-no-spawn**

-> Do not automatically spawn a web browser.
+> Do not automatically open the web browser.
-> The UI will launch, but the user must manually open it by navigating
-> to the specified address.

 # EXAMPLES